Is the Maruti Suzuki Baleno RS, that costs Rs 8.38 lakh (ex-showroom Delhi), priced right? We answer the big question.

 Before comparing the performance and specs with the Polo GT TSI, let's first see what the RS has in store compared to the standard Maruti Suzuki Baleno.
 Cosmetic changes include revised front and rear bumpers, and a new grille.
 On the equipment list, the rear disc brakes are something you get additional with the RS version.
 But the big mechanical difference is the 1.0-litre, direct injection, Boosterjet engine that makes 102PS of maximum power.
 There's another thing that's different, and that's the transmission, although Maruti Suzuki hasn't been vocal about it.
 The transmission is equipped to withstand higher torque compared to the 5-speed manual unit of the standard Baleno.
 Nevertheless, it's the additional power that you feel, which, since we have driven it now, makes a big difference in the way the car moves.

 Finally, considering that the Baleno RS caters to a niche segment, Maruti has priced it at a bit of a premium.
 We wish the RS had a better set of tyres and some interior updates to distinguish it from the standard Baleno and, that would have helped the RS justify its Rs 8.38 lakh tag easily.
-While we think the Baleno RS makes for a very exciting hatchback that can be a sensible everyday car for most people, we wish it was priced lower, by Rs 30-40,000, to be a value offering.
+While we think the Baleno RS makes for a very exciting hatchback that can be a sensible everyday car for many, we wish it was priced lower, by Rs 30,000-40,000, to be a value offering.

 Read More on : Maruti Baleno